-The Digital Social Laboratory is a flexible training program about coding, maker culture, robotics as well as other workshops and events related to the second wave of digital skills.
+The Digital Social Laboratory is a flexible training programme on coding, maker culture and robotics, as well as other workshops and events related to the second wave of digital skills.
 The aim is to enable social innovation projects that emerge when youth find themselves free and empowered to experiment with technologies.

-By supporting digital skills training via social innovation projects, these projects enable and encourage sometimes marginalised youth to work positively together on tackling societal challenges, whilst contributing to their own empowerment via digital skills training through the activities.
+By supporting digital skills training through social innovation projects, these projects enable and encourage marginalised youth to work positively together on tackling societal challenges, while contributing to their own empowerment via digital skills training through the activities.

-Further information:
+Further information: www.nccextremadura.org/descargas/documentos/dipticoPEJ PAT.pdf

-http://www.nccextremadura.org/descargas/documentos/dipticoPEJ PAT.pdf

-7. Programs for the psychosocial empowerment of youth: Online Counselling
+7. Programmes for the psychosocial empowerment of youth - Online Counselling

+Country Cyprus

-Country Cyprus Target Group Youth in Distress Purpose Access to Services, Empowerment & Resilience Digitalisation Web Chat Forum for social and psychological support
+Target group Youth in distress

+Purpose Access to services, empowerment and resilience

+Digitalisation Web chat forum for social and psychological support

+Organisers Youth Board of Cyprus

-Many young people face mental and social difficulties but may be unaware of supports, feel disempowered to seek supports, or have cost or geographic constraints inhibiting supports.
+Many young people face mental and social difficulties but may be unaware of possible support networks, feel disempowered to seek them out, or have financial or geographic constraints which inhibit them from seeking help.

-The Youth Board of Cyprus is a semi-governmental organisation, designing actions and policies for the welfare of the youth of Cyprus.
-Among other programs and actions, there are 4 services acting as a network with the collective name: Programs for the Psychosocial Empowerment of Youth.
-Online Counselling is one of the 4 services.
+The Youth Board of Cyprus is an organisation that designs actions and policies for the welfare of the youth of Cyprus.
+Among other programmes and activities, there are four services that act as a network with the Programmes for the Psychosocial Empowerment of Youth.
+Online counselling is one of the four services.

-Online Counselling was founded to enhance accessibility to professional and high quality services.
-The Youth Board of Cyprus hosts an online platform under the name Online Counselling which is a free to access, anonymous web forum where anyone can ask for professional guidance and support for a broad range of psychological, emotional or social problems and concerns.
-The platform gives the opportunity to log in using a password and chat online in a one - to - one basis, with a specially trained psychologist.
-For example, youth with communication difficulties, withdrawn, with poor social skills etc. can benefit from Online Counselling.
+Online counselling was founded to enhance accessibility

+to professional and high quality services.
+The Youth Board of Cyprus hosts an online platform, Online Counselling, which is a free, anonymous web forum where anyone can ask for professional guidance and support for a broad range of psychological, emotional or social problems and concerns.
+The platform gives the opportunity to log in using a password and chat online, on a one-to-one basis, with a specially trained psychologist.
+For example, youth with communication difficulties, poor social skills or who are withdrawn can benefit from Online Counselling.

-By enabling access to professional guidance and support via a free to use, anonymous, user-friendly, 24/7 online platform, such mechanisms support the marginalised and disempowered to access needed services and seek and receive help.
+By providing access to professional guidance and support through a free, anonymous, user-friendly, 24/7 online platform, such mechanisms allow the marginalised and disempowered to access needed services and seek and receive help.
 It gives the opportunity for professional guidance and support to young people with mobility problems, those living in remote areas, those who demand anonymity or those who require professional support outside of normal business hours.